nachocaru/xaprb.com/content/blog/2007-03-14-how-to-find-the-max-row-per-group-in-sql-without-subqueries.md

 ### How efficient is it?

-As long as you have appropriate indexes on the table, this might not be as inefficient as you&#8217;d think.
-It&#8217;s theoretically a cross join, yes, but in reality if there&#8217;s a good index it&#8217;s only a repeated cross join on subsets of the data.
+As long as you have appropriate indexes on the table, this might not be as inefficient as you'd think.
+It's theoretically a cross join, yes, but in reality if there's a good index it's only a repeated cross join on subsets of the data.
 In other words, you need a (gender, age) index on this table.
-Gender isn&#8217;t a very good example to use for this, because it will never be very selective, but if you only have a few rows per group and you have a leftmost index on the grouping column, it should work fine.
+Gender isn't a very good example to use for this, because it will never be very selective, but if you only have a few rows per group and you have a leftmost index on the grouping column, it should work fine.

 ### Conclusion

-As with so many other SQL challenges, if you re-phrase the question, it&#8217;s easy to select the maximum or minimum row per group without subqueries.
+As with so many other SQL challenges, if you re-phrase the question, it's easy to select the maximum or minimum row per group without subqueries.
 The key is to understand what you want, and to be able to word the problem in a way that translates from English to SQL.

  [1]: /blog/2006/12/07/how-to-select-the-firstleastmax-row-per-group-in-sql/
  [2]: /blog/2005/09/21/subselects-in-mysql/